NealePT/nealetaylorcom/react-site/README.md

-# Getting Started with Create React App
+# Personal Website for Neale Taylor

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is to act as a portfolio/online presence for myself.
+It is made with React with some CSS and JavaScript thrown in for good measure.

 ## Available Scripts